Hyperhidrosis

 If you suffer from excessive sweating, chances are that you suffer every day.

-- You may spend hours each day dealing with sweat – changing clothes, “freshening up”, wiping, placing napkins or pads under your arms or in your pockets, bathing, and hiding under dark-colored, bulky clothes.
+• You may spend hours each day dealing with sweat – changing clothes, “freshening up”, wiping, placing napkins or pads under your arms or in your pockets, bathing, and hiding under dark-coloured, bulky clothes.

-- You may have lost friends and opportunities because of extremely sweaty palms, feet, or armpits.
+• You may have lost opportunities or withdrawn from friends because of extremely sweaty palms or armpits.

 Hyperhidrosis treatment